 Fresh herbs don’t have a long shelf life so it is important to use them as quickly as possible after harvesting or buying.

 How to Wash and Chop Fresh Herbs

-Chopping herbs as finely as possible will maximize their flavor as it releases more of their oils and fragrance.
-Chopping herbs just before adding them to your dish is best as delicate herbs like parsley and cilantro will lose their aroma quickly.
+Chopping herbs as finely as possible will maximize their flavor as it releases more of their oils and fragrances.
+Chopping herbs just before adding them to your dish is best, as delicate herbs like parsley and cilantro will lose their aroma quickly.

 Final Tips for How to Cook with Herbs